Roberto Clemente: Early life

 Clemente was born on August 18, 1934, in Barrio San Antón in Carolina, Puerto Rico, to Luisa Walker and Melchor Clemente.
-He was the youngest of seven siblings (three were from his mother's previous marriage).
+He was the youngest of six siblings (three were from his mother's previous marriage).
 During Clemente's childhood, his father worked as a foreman for sugar cane crops located in the municipality in the northeastern part of the island.
 Because the family's resources were limited, Clemente and his brothers worked alongside his father in the fields, loading and unloading trucks.

 Clemente had first shown interest in baseball early in life and often played against neighboring barrios.
 When he was fourteen, he was recruited by Roberto Marín to play softball with the Sello Rojo team after he was seen playing baseball in barrio San Antón.
 He was with the team two years as a shortstop.

 Clemente's interest in baseball grew as he would watch games in Puerto Rico's winter baseball league as a kid.
 San Juan was a popular destination for barnstorming teams and players who wanted to continue playing in the winter months.
 Watching the games, Clemente was inspired by Monte Irvin, a right fielder for the Negro leagues' Newark Eagles.

 He attended Julio Vizcarrondo High School in Carolina where he was a track and field star, participating in the high jump and javelin throw.
 Clemente was considered good enough to represent Puerto Rico at the Olympics.
 He later stated that throwing the javelin helped in strengthening his arm and with his footwork and release.
 Despite his all-around athletic skill, however, Clemente decided to focus on baseball and went on to join Puerto Rico's amateur league, playing for the Ferdinand Juncos team, which represented the municipality of Juncos.

 Professional career

 Puerto Rican baseball (1952–1954)

 Clemente's professional career began at age 18 when he accepted a contract from Pedrín Zorrilla with Cangrejeros de Santurce ("Crabbers"), a winter league team and franchise of the Puerto Rican Professional Baseball League (LBPPR).
 Clemente signed with the team on October 9, 1952.
 He was a bench player during his first season but was promoted to the Cangrejeros' starting lineup the following season.
 During this season he hit .288 as the team's leadoff hitter.

-While Clemente was playing in the Puerto Rican League, the Brooklyn Dodgers offered him a contract of $15,000 – $10,000 bonus and $5000 league minimum salary.
+While Clemente was playing in the Puerto Rican League, the Brooklyn Dodgers offered him a contract of $15,000 — $10,000 bonus and $5,000 league minimum salary.
 Clemente signed with them on February 19, 1954.